sparkplug/mtn-momo-api-documentation/docs/api-description/README.md

 ### PUT

 The `PUT` method is used by the Open API when sending callbacks.
 Callback is sent if a callback URL is included in the `POST` request.
 The Wallet Platform will only send the callback once.
 There is no retry on the callback if the Partner system does not respond.
 If the callback is not received, then the Partner system can use GET to validate the status.

+## Onto the use cases

+Now we are ready to take a look at our [Use Cases](/use-cases/) to see how you can use our API.